Colm1711/curdine/README.md

 The site is straightforward to navigate, with a high contrasting navigation bar to enable ease of use for the user to find other main pages.

 The background is neutral but bright, the images are not the focal point of the home page so the user has an immediate feeling to search for the of the menu to see the food.

+Images choosen with done so with objective of enticing the user and naming scheme's for food items with designed to be playful and trigger the user to want to know more.

 ### Colours